Skip to code content (skip section selection)

 (7) There shall be no dismantling of vehicles for salvage.

 (8) The storage of impounded vehicles shall not be permitted.

 (BB) Vehicle Sales and Rental.
 An establishment engaged in the sale, rental, or lease of new or used motorized vehicles, equipment, or mobile homes as defined by the department of motor vehicles.
 Typical uses include auto and truck rental, lease and sales; boat rental and sales; mobile home and recreational vehicle sales; construction equipment rental yards; moving trailer rental, and large implement sales or rental.

 (1) A Class C buffer (see § 155.402) shall be established along any side of the property adjacent to a residential use.

-(2) Operable vehicles may be parked on-site during business hours.
-All vehicle parking shall be accomplished on the site, and in no case shall a parked vehicle encroach into the right-of-way or utilize required off-street parking spaces for the business.
+(2) Operable vehicles for sale/rental may be parked on-site.
+All vehicle parking shall be accomplished on the site, and in no case shall a parked vehicle for sale/rental encroach into the right-of-way or utilize required off-street parking spaces for the business.

 (4) Vehicle sales displayed for rental or sale visible from the public right-of-way shall provide a parking buffer as set forth in § 155.402(E)(2)(b).